Lift (2021 film): Plot

-While Guru is still unconscious, he hallucinates the story of the two ghosts.
-Sundar and his fiancée Tara, worked in the same company as Guru and Harini, and were in fact the predecessors of their positions.
-When the greedy VP fires Sundar in order to take the credit for his work, Sundar commits suicide in the lift by slitting his own throat.
+While Guru is still unconscious, he dreams of the story of the two ghosts.
+Sundar and his fiancée Tara, worked for the same company as Guru and Harini and were, in fact, the predecessors of the positions Guru and Harini are currently holding.
+When the greedy VP fires Sundar in order to take credit for his work, Sundar dies by suicide in the lift by slitting his own throat.
 The VP attempts to cover up his death as an accident, but Tara hides the file in the records room and hangs herself to ensure that the VP doesn't find out where it is.
-The two security guards (who were later forced into committing suicide by the ghosts) helped the VP to cover up the death.
+The two security guards (who were later forced into committing suicide by the ghosts) helped the VP cover up the death.

-Guru wakes up, and is visited by the new VP of the company, who attempts to threaten him and Harini into keeping quiet.
+Guru wakes up and is visited by the new VP of the company, who attempts to threaten him and Harini into keeping quiet.
 Guru refuses to comply and gives the file that Tara had hidden to the police officer in charge of the investigation.
-The police officer reveals to Guru that three bodies had been found in the burnt-out office building: the two security guards, and the VP who had driven Sundar and Tara to their deaths.
+The police officer reveals to Guru that three bodies had been found in the burnt-out office building: the two security guards and the VP, who had driven Sundar and Tara to their deaths.

-The movie ends with news articles detailing the exploitation of employees in the IT industry, and how many of them have been driven to suicide due to the treatment of their employers.
+The movie ends with news articles detailing the exploitation of employees in the IT industry and how many of them have been driven to suicide due to the treatment of their employers.